 In the context of the Material Object Paradigm, there is an analytic job to be done with regard to these phenomena.
 Here are some of the questions they raise.

 Do we see ephemera such as reflections and shadows?
-Because such things lack mass and are therefore not physical causes, the Price-Grice Causal Theory of Perception says “No.” I disagree.
+Because such things lack mass and are therefore not physical causes, the Price-Grice Causal Theory of Perception says ‘No’.
+I disagree.
 In my view, we see them, but in a different sense than the one analysed in the causal theory.

 Do we see light?
 Many philosophers (starting from Aristotle) take the view that ambient illumination is a condition of seeing other things, but is not itself seen.
 In my view, this cannot be sustained.
 (A corollary to my discussion of light: we are sometimes able to see perfectly transparent objects.
-This corollary challenges Mizrahi, this volume.)
+This corollary challenges Vivian Mizrahi, this volume.)

 Where does vision locate depicted objects?
 I’ll argue that they are not seen as being in the same space as material objects.
 This invites an interesting reflection on the Kantian notion that perception presents us with a single space.

-Are photographs “transparent?”
+Are photographs ‘transparent’?
 Kendall Walton has argued that we see our deceased ancestors by looking at photographs of them.
 Walton’s argument relies on a Causal Theory of Perception (CTP).
 Walton fails to notice that CTP does not straightforwardly apply to photographs.
 When properly extended, CTP does not support Walton’s contention.
 Roy Sorensen’s (2008) contention that we see the rearward side of the Moon during a solar eclipse also falls to a correct extension of Grice-Price.

 When do visual features fail to compose from parts to wholes?
 That is, when are the parts of something seen to be F because the whole appears to possess some visual feature, rather than the other way around?
 The answer helps us understand certain aspects of ephemeral seeing.

-In this paper, my aim is to set out some fundamental principles to aid our understanding of these and other issues.
+In this chapter, my aim is to set out some fundamental principles to aid our understanding of these and other issues.
 My primary objective is to understand these phenomena as derivative from the normal condition, which is that we see material objects.

 I should say, as an opening disclaimer, that I am less concerned with the analysis of examples than with the articulation of principles.
-Some, for example Vivian Mizrahi in her elegant contribution to this volume, will disagree with some of what I say about cases, specifically about mirrors and about transparent media.
+Some, for example Mizrahi in her elegant contribution to this volume, will disagree with some of what I say about cases, specifically about mirrors and about transparent media.
 It is not my aim to nail this down in my favour; I hope she and others can agree with my principles, even while they disagree about how I apply them to some particular phenomenon.
-On the other hand, some, for example, H. P. Grice, Kendall Walton (with “photographic realism”), Brian O’Shaughnessy (with his treatment of light), and Roy Sorensen in this volume and in his book, Seeing Dark Things (2008), operate with principles different from mine.
+On the other hand, some, for example H. P. Grice, Kendall Walton (with ‘photographic realism’), Brian O’Shaughnessy (with his treatment of light), and Roy Sorensen in this volume and in his book, Seeing Dark Things (2008), operate with principles different from mine.
 My aim is to persuade readers that my principles of ephemeral vision are more viable.

-A: Object Seeing: Some Elements
+15.1 Object Seeing: Some Elements

 To see something is to experience it in a particular manner.
 Seeing something is, moreover, to be causally related to it.
 Ephemeral vision occurs when one or other of these conditions is not properly satisfied.
-In the first part of this paper (sections I-IV), I explore some elementary principles of seeing objects.
+In the first part of this chapter (sections 15.1.1–15.1.4), I explore some elementary principles of seeing objects.

-I. Object Seeing and Fact Seeing
+15.1.1 Object Seeing and Fact Seeing